spraakbanken/sparv-pipeline/docs/developers-guide/utilities.md

 ### install_path()
-Transfer a file or directory to a target destination, optionally on a different host.
+Transfer a file or the contents of a directory to a target destination, optionally on a different host.

 **Arguments:**

 - `source_path`: Path to the local file or directory to sync.
+If a directory is used, its contents are synced, not the directory itself.
 - `host` (optional): The remote host to install to.
 - `target_path`: The name of the target file or directory.